codeface-io/SwiftObserver/README.md

 # Promises

-`Promise` is a rudimentary promise implementation.
+`Promise` is a `Messenger` that offers a rudimentary promise implementation.
 It helps to chain asynchronous calls and makes them more managable.

-`Promise` is part of SwiftObserver because Combine's `Future` is unfortunately not a practical solution for one-shot asynchronous calls, and to depend on `PromiseKit` might be unnecessary in reasonably simple contexts.
+> `Promise` is part of SwiftObserver because Combine's `Future` is unfortunately not a practical solution for one-shot asynchronous calls, and to depend on `PromiseKit` might be unnecessary in reasonably simple contexts.
 Also, integrating promises as regular observables yields some consistency and synergy.

 ```swift
 func getID() -> Promise<Result<Int, Error>> {